An Application of the $h$-principle to Manifold Calculus: Introduction

 \subsection{Acknowledgements.}

-The author would like to thank his advisor Nitu Kitchloo for several helpful discussions over coffee.
-The author would also like to thank the organizers of the Alpine Algebraic and Applied Topology Conference, where the author first learned about manifold calculus.
+The author would like to thank Nitu Kitchloo and Dan Christensen for several helpful discussions about this project, and the organizers and speakers of the Alpine Algebraic and Applied Topology Conference, where the author first learned about manifold calculus.
+The author would like to thank the anonymous referees for their valuable comments which helped to improve the manuscript.
+This is a pre-print of an article published in \emph{Journal of Homotopy and Related Structures}.
+The final authenticated version is available at \cite{Nakade_An_application_of_the_h-principle_to_manifold_calculus}.